jojozhuang/game-store-redux/README.md

 ```
 Access http://localhost:12090/ in web browser, enjoy!

+# Deployment
+Read tutorial [Deploying Game Store React App to Netlify](https://jojozhuang.github.io/tutorial/react/deploying-game-store-react-app-to-netlify/) to learn how this react app is deployed to Netlify.

 # Portfolio
 Read portfolio [Game Store(React)](https://jojozhuang.github.io/portfolio/game-store-react/) to learn the main functions of this React app.